 Architecture and workflow of Distribution component follows the approach from Pilot 1 with the exception of the WAN content publication.
-Cinegy Transport and Cinegy Live will publish content to the AWS instance running Universal Streaming Platform (USP) software.
-MPEG-DASH versions of the streams and remote viewers connections are to be handled by USP.
-Such approach ensures the optimal bandwidth requirements for publishing content from the Production origin, while distribution can use much wider bandwidth available for AWS instances and properly scale to the required number of clients.
+Cinegy Transport and Cinegy Live will publish MPEG-DASH streams and metadata Xml files for immediate consumption by the external players.
+The distribution architecture will be tested for the scalability and possible number of connected clients.

-It is expected that the Distribution architecture will be revised in several iterations during the Pilot 2 preparation and test runs on dedicated events.
+It is expected that the Distribution architecture will be revised in several iterations during the Pilot 2 preparation and test runs on dedicated events in order to ensure scalability, robustness and high-availability.